-Compare this to the exponential case, Eq.~\eqref{eq:Awexp}: the decay of concentration variance is now algebraic ($1/\time^2$), with a logarithmic correction.
-The form~\eqref{eq:Awalg} has been verified in experiments and using a simple map model~\cite{Gouillart2007,Gouillart2008}.
+Compare this to the exponential case of Eq.~\eqref{eq:Awexp}: the decay of concentration variance is now algebraic ($1/\time^2$), with a logarithmic correction.
+The form Eq.~\eqref{eq:Awalg} has been verified in experiments and using a simple map model~\cite{Gouillart2007,Gouillart2008}.